LIBOL/SOL/README.md

 There will also be three pdf figures displaying the update number, training error rate, and test error rate over model sparsity.

-Users can also compare on the multi-class dataset [``mnist``](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/multiclass.html#mnist) with the follow command (Note that we only shuffle the training data once in this example, so the standard deviation is zero):
+Users can also compare on the multi-class dataset [``mnist``](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/multiclass.html#mnist) with the follow command (Note that we only repeat the training data once in this example, so the standard deviation is zero):

     $ python experiment.py mnist ../data/mnist.scale ../data/mnist.scale.t